LibreShark/sharkdumps/README.md

 ### N64 "How To Hack Like A Pro" VHS tapes

-Most[^1] GameShark Pro versions came with a VHS tape entitled "How To Hack Like A Pro".
+Most versions of the GameShark Pro came with a VHS tape entitled "How To Hack Like A Pro".
+(To save costs, the final production run of the GameShark Pro v3.3 did _not_ come with a VHS tape.)

-[^1]: To save costs, the final production run of the GameShark Pro v3.3 did _not_ come with a VHS tape.
+The video demonstrates typical usage of the GameShark Pro, as well as the Code Generator feature, which lets you find your own GameShark codes.

-There are two known versions of the VHS tape for N64.
+There are two known versions of the N64 VHS tape.
 The informational content is nearly identical, but they contain different advertisements for different InterAct products.

 <img alt="Photo of VHS tape"
      width="400"